Skills

 1. dealing with the client calmly, with a determined focus on the issues that are legal, will ensure that all information is gathered at the outset

-2. initial instruction should be taken on a pro forma, which will help the solicitor stay on the necessary path to gathering full instructions
+2. initial instructions should be taken on a pro forma, which will help the solicitor focus on gathering full instructions, and

 3. it pays to ensure that the case is recognised